KaniBog/KaniBog-s-Portfolio/README.md

 - **Which companies laid off more people than entire nations?**
 - **Are certain regions much more unstable than others?**

-Therefore, in this project I aimed to answers these questions using real global layoff data, MySQL real-world analysis to uncover the truth behind global layoffs across multiple years and thousands of events.
+Therefore, in this project I aimed to answers these questions using real global layoffs data, along with MySQL real-world analysis to uncover the truth behind global layoffs across multiple years and thousands of events.

 But before we dive into charts and trends. let’s remember the human side of this story.